-Orangeville Hydro will continue to work proactively to improve our costs within this group.
+Orangeville Hydro will continue to work efficiently to ensure we stay within Cohort II and investigate opportunities to improve our cost efficiencies.

-• Total Cost per Customer
+Total Cost per Customer

 Total cost per customer is calculated as the sum of Orangeville Hydro's capital and operating costs and dividing this cost figure by the total number of customers that Orangeville Hydro serves.
-Orangeville Hydro's cost performance decreased in 2017 to \$553/customer, below the cost performance in 2016 at \$575/customer.
+Orangeville Hydro's cost performance decreased in 2018 to \$551 per customer, below the cost performance in 2017 at \$553 per customer.

-Orangeville Hydro's Total Cost per Customer has decreased on average by 0.5% per annum over the period 2011 through 2017.
+Orangeville Hydro's Total Cost per Customer has decreased on average by 0.5% per annum over the period 2011 through 2018.
 Orangeville Hydro has scrutinized costs to correspond with the level of expenses as approved in our rate application, and has kept costs at a stable level.
-Similar to most distributors in the province, Orangeville Hydro has experienced increases in its total costs required to deliver quality and reliable service to customers.
+Similar to most distributors in the province, Orangeville Hydro has experienced slight increases in its total costs required to deliver quality and reliable service to customers, and also has seen a continually increasing customer base.
 Province wide programs such as smart meters, time of use pricing, as well as growth in wage and benefits costs for our employees have all contributed to increased operating costs.
 Orangeville Hydro's capital costs are planned strategically in order to manage the renewal and growth of the distribution system in a cost effective manner.